Polylith

 This gives us a joyful development experience and a high degree of flexibility in how to run the code in production.

 If you want to quickly see if Polylith is for you, please jump to the Sharing code page.
-Another good start could be to read a blog post.
+Another good start could be to read a blog post or continue reading here!

 Sponsoring